Institute Course Descriptions

 - Tutors and Instructional Assistants

 Courses for parents and educators are offered in Berkeley, CA throughout the academic year (on weekends), and in Oakland, CA every summer at the Annual Summer Institute (on weekdays).
-Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to CSUEB Continuing Education.
+Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to CSUEB Continuing Education, on the last day of every class.

 DON’T RESIDE IN NORTHERN CALIFORNIA?
 Please visit Professional Development for Schools and Districts for information about bringing Making Math Real courses to your region!